top of page

 Classroom

-Our Academic Bridge Cohorts are specialized academic groupings designed to meet the unique needs of a specific group of students.
+Our specialized support cohorts are designed to meet the unique needs of learners who fall outside the bounds of their academic bands.
 In these focused cohorts, instruction is carefully tailored to address each student’s strengths and challenges, providing personalized support that bridges gaps in learning and builds essential skills.
 Through targeted lessons, collaborative projects, and ongoing progress monitoring, students receive the guidance and encouragement they need to confidently transition to higher academic levels.
 This cohort fosters a close-knit, supportive environment where every learner can thrive, grow, and succeed.

-Academic Bridge Cohorts are offered at EdVentures and Weatherstone Academy and form within the larger school community when at least five students share similar learning profiles, such as dyslexia, dysgraphia, or slower processing speeds.
-While the curriculum remains standards-based, the workload and expectations are thoughtfully adjusted to meet the unique needs of each cohort.
+These specialized support cohorts are offered at EdVentures and Weatherstone Academy and form within the larger school community when at least four or five students share similar learning profiles, such as dyslexia, dysgraphia, or slower processing speeds.
+While the curriculum remains standards-based, the workload and expectations are thoughtfully adjusted to meet the unique needs of each child within the cohort.
 Additionally, built-in remediation opportunities provide targeted support, helping students strengthen foundational skills as they progress.
 This tailored approach ensures that students receive both the challenge and the support necessary to thrive academically

 Tutor